 “As role models for other young Afghan women, CTI graduates demonstrate that women are capable of adding value to their communities far beyond simple housework.”

 CTI had previously worked on blockchain in May 2018.
 They worked for Coinone, a Korean cryptocurrency exchange for their donation project ‘Coinone Give’.
-For this, they worked on a promo for their users where donations could be made by using the blockchain.
+For this, they worked on a promo for

 This partnership [CTI-Bounties Network] was first labored in May when these women were set up with MetaMask, a platform that allows running Ethereum dApps on the browser without running a full Ethereum node, accounts and software wallets.
 They started earning between $10 and $80 per bounty, depending on the project they completed, as said by Fereshteh Forough, the Founder of CTI.